-Effective Spring 2020 Vance Granville Community College will participate in a pilot initiative called RISE (Reinforced Instruction for Student Excellence).
-Under this initiative, students will be placed into Transition and Corequisite Courses based on either their unweighted high school GPA or performance on accepted placement test(s).
+Incoming students will be placed into Transition and Corequisite Courses based on either their unweighted high school GPA or performance on accepted placement test(s).
 (See Student Assessment and Placement Testing.)
 Students must speak with an advisor to determine which Transition or Corequisite courses are required.